buckbaskin/buckbaskin.github.io/content/formak-feature-python-generation.md

 - `py.Model`: (new) Class encapsulating the model for running a model efficiently in Python code
 - `py.ExtendedKalmanFilter`: (new)
 	- Looking ahead to model fitting, characterize model quality, data variance by fitting an EKF
-	- Constructor accepts state type, state to state process model (as a `ui.Model`), process noise, sensor types, state to sensor sensor models and sensor noise
+	- Constructor accepts state type, state to state process model (as a `ui.Model`), process noise, sensor types, state to sensor models and sensor noise
 	- Process Model Function: take in current state, current variance, dt/update time.
 Return new state, new variance
 	- Sensor Model Function: take in current state, current variance, sensor id, sensor reading